WS-UB/WLMap/README.md

 - Retrieving server-side data to update user position.
 - Gather and store user navigation data in a database.
 - Use stored reliable data for an A.I. training model.
+- Leveraging the A.I. training model’s predictions to continuously update and display predicted user location on the map.

 ## Technology and Development Plans